ai4reason-institute/ai4reason-institute.github.io/veroff-aim-proof.md

 ## Significance

-This work demonstrates the capabilities of modern automated reasoning systems to tackle **exceptionally deep and interconnected search spaces**.
+This work demonstrates the capabilities of modern automated reasoning systems to tackle **very deep and interconnected search spaces**.
 The result showcases methodological advances such as:
 - Coordinated multi-run reasoning (*Bigloop* / *P9loop*)
 - Iterative lemma extraction and hint propagation